Field artillery (United States): Reconnaissance and advance party

-One component of the field artillery team is the advance party, consisting of the battery commander, his driver, first sergeant, gunnery sergeant, FDC guide, gun guides, and communications representatives.
+An advance party finds suitable positions for an artillery unit to fire from prior to a fire mission.
+These typically consist of the battery commander, his driver, first sergeant, gunnery sergeant, FDC guide, gun guides, and communications representatives.

-The party finds suitable positions for an artillery unit to fire from.
 Then they perform "route reconnaissance", which determines the suitability of the route of the unit's movement.
 They consider alternate routes, cover, concealment, location of obstacles, likely ambush sites, contaminated areas, route marking requirements, and the time and distance required to traverse the route.

 Once a location is chosen and having arrived at the new position, the advance party conducts a security sweep and prepares the position for occupation.
 The purpose of the advance party security with METT-T and the absence of enemy troops, mines, booby traps, NBC hazards, and so on.
 If these threats or conditions are present in the proposed position area, the advance party breaks contact with any enemy forces or marks minefield and hazards and moves on to find another position area.

 The battery commander can coordinate for additional troops to clear areas of small enemy forces, obstacles, and minefields.
 Security is continuous throughout advance party operations.
 Once a location is determined to be safe, the advance party prepares the position for guns.
 This consists of several procedures, such as escorting each weapon to its prepared position, setting up communications, providing the unit with its initial elevation, and providing each gun with an initial deflection.
 This entire process is covered in U.S. Army Field Manual 6-50 Chapter 2.